When A1C Is Up, Erectile Function Is Down

 Some 14 million men have been diagnosed with diabetes in the United States, along with an estimated 3.9 million who are undiagnosed, according to the 2020 National Diabetes Statistics Report from the Centers for Disease Control and Prevention.
 What's worse, about 37.4 percent of U.S. adult men have prediabetes.

-For men battling diabetes, even minor changes in blood sugar levels can affect various physiological systems—including erectile function.
+For men battling diabetes, even minor changes in blood sugar levels can affect various physiological systems and cause multiple problems, including erectile dysfunction.
 That's why it's essential to understand how doctors evaluate your glucose levels, most importantly by using the A1C test.

 What tests check for diabetes?